Kintsugi Repair in Boston

 Traditional or Modern Techniques

-Restore your cherished ceramics using either a traditional kintsugi technique with natural urushi lacquer and gold or a modern approach based on your preference.
-We offer repairs with gold, silver, brass, tin, or lacquer finishes, ensuring a restoration that suits your aesthetic and needs.Here is the price list.
+Restore your ceramics using either a Traditional kintsugi (using natural urushi lacquer and metal powder, food-safe finish) or a Modern kintsugi (using artificial material, non-foodsafe) based on your preference and needs.
+We offer repairs with gold, silver, brass, tin, or lacquer finishes, ensuring a restoration that suits your aesthetic and needs.

 For an accurate estimate, please reach out.
 Assessing your piece in person allows for the most precise evaluation.

-Size: Items must be within 30 cm (height) × 30 cm (width) × 50 cm (depth).
+Items We Accept for RepairSize: Items must be within 30 cm (height) × 30 cm (width) × 50 cm (depth).
 If your item exceeds these dimensions, please contact us for consultation.

 Material: Ceramics, porcelain (we do not accept glasses for now).